json-uk/inspireFramework/README.md

-inspireGrid
+inspireFramework
 ===========

-Prototype CSS grid framework developed in Stylus
+Yet another CSS framework, yet this one is developed in Stylus